 Here are some more tips on Influencer Marketing.

 Lesson 6: Focus on Your Craft

 Enhance your brand by crafting beautiful images that showcase artistic shots.
 What you post online should entice consumers to want to click the “follow” button.
 WeWork, a collaborative office space, has used well-edited images to sell their brand.
 Use Instagrams filters to impress your consumers.
 VSCO is an image-editing App that empowers users to edit their images through a professional lens.

 LESSON 7: Be Provocative (Within Reason)

 Provocative images are often the most engaged with.
 There’s no shortage of hilarious memes out their with witty captions and hilarious images that get shared thousands of times.
 Samantha Jayne, also a keynote speaker at #ThinkContent, produces funny and cute poems about everyday humiliating events experienced by a millennial.
-Her most scandalous post about one-night-stands, is the most liked post on her Instagram account.
-However, their is a caveat here: the moment you go beyond your brand with the type of content you post you risk alienating people, which means losing customers.
+Her most scandalous post about one-night-stands is the most liked post on her Instagram account.
+However, there is a caveat here: the moment you go beyond your brand with the type of content you post you risk alienating people, which means losing customers.
 So don’t do it because everyone else is.
 Do it because it fits your brand and your audience wants it.